donkirkby/chess-kit/docs/index.md

     they capture.
 Start the game by choosing which capture moves each of your opponent's pieces will use, then try to deduce how each of your pieces can capture.
 (2 players, chess set, pencils, and paper)
+* [Telepathic Chess][telepathic-chess] asks you to predict what your partner will do.
+(4 players, chess set, deck of cards, and a coin or checker)
 * [Two Move Chess][two-move-chess] makes both players simultaneously choose two pieces to move each turn, but choosing the same piece cancels out.
 (2 players, chess set, and deck of cards)